-Even if you don't have many assets, there is a chance that you have debts.
+Even if you don’t have many assets, there is a chance that you have debts.
 Marital debt is also split equally during a divorce under California law.
-Therefore, it's wise to determine which of your assets and debts are community property and which are separate property.
-If it's agreed that an asset is separate property, you won't have to split it with your spouse.
+Therefore, it’s wise to determine which of your assets and debts are community property and which are separate property.
+If it’s agreed that an asset is a separate property, you won’t have to split it with your spouse.

 Why work with an attorney during a divorce?

-Another good reason to work with an attorney during your divorce is because you have the opportunity to discuss ways to make your divorce move forward smoothly.
+Another good reason to work with an attorney during your divorce is that you have the opportunity to discuss ways to make your divorce move forward smoothly.
 Your attorney can help you explore options like collaborative divorce if you and your spouse are able to work together.
 Even if you have a litigated divorce, you can work to minimize how many issues have to be taken to a judge to decide.